CDSL Share Price Target 2025 – Growth Potential & Market Outlook

 CDSL Share Price Forecast for 2025: A Bullish or Bearish Outlook?

-As of March 19, 2025, Central Depository Services (India) Ltd. (CDSL) is trading at ₹1,173.25.
-Analyst projections for CDSL’s share price in 2025 vary.
-TradingView reports a 12 month price target of ₹1,342.33, with estimates ranging between ₹1,100 and ₹1,510.
-Trendlyne offers a higher average target of ₹1,500, suggesting a potential upside of approximately 27.85% from the current price.
-Conversely, MunafaSutra‘s analysis indicates a short to mid-term downtrend, with possible targets around ₹1,119 or ₹1,047.45.
-These varying forecasts highlight differing market perspectives, emphasizing the need for investors to conduct thorough research and consider their risk tolerance before making investment decisions.
+On March 19, 2025, Central Depository Services (India) Ltd. (CDSL) is priced at ₹1,173.25.
+While analysts have provided predictions on CDSL’s share price in 2025, there is substantial variation.
+TradingView which approaches its projections more conservatively, lists a 12 month price target of ₹1,342.33 and gives estimates ranging from ₹1,100 to ₹1,510.
+Trendlyne suggests a higher average target of ₹1,500, providing a potential upside of nearly 27.85% from the current price.
+MunafaSutra is slightly different in its analysis indicating a short to mid-term downtrend with potential targets around ₹1,119 or ₹1,047.45.
+The analysis and price target estimates reinforce the many different ways of interpreting the market and causes for concern in all cases.
+Investors should perform their own due diligence and employ prudent risk tolerances.

 CDSL Share Price Target 2025: Fundamental & Technical Analysis